vatesfr/xen-orchestra/docs/full_backups.md

 In some cases you will need to do a backup without doing a snapshot.

-The most common use case for this is a large Vm on a small local SR where you just don't have the space to do a snapshot before backup.
+The most common use case for this is a large VM on a small local SR where you just don't have the space to do a snapshot before backup.
 So for that you need to open the advanced settings of your backup job, and check the offline backup check box:

 ![](./assets/backupnosnap.png)